strapi/documentation/docs/developer-docs/latest/development/backend-customization/models.md

 };
 ```

-### Programmatic usage

-Using the database layer API, it's possible to register a subscriber and listen to events programmatically:
+Using the database layer API, it's also possible to register a subscriber and listen to events programmatically:

 ```js